Male Hair Transplant

 Male hair transplant techniques

-The techniques most commonly used in hair transplants include strip harvesting and follicular unit extraction (FUE), both of which result in follicular units for transplantation:
+The techniques most commonly used in hair transplants include strip harvesting and follicular unit excision (FUE), both of which result in follicular units for transplantation:

-In follicular unit extraction (FUE), the surgeon uses an instrument to create a tiny, circular incision in the skin around individual hair follicular units.
-Each unit is pulled from the scalp, leaving many tiny holes that will heal over the next week.
+In follicular unit excision (FUE), the surgeon uses a small punch instrument to create a tiny, circular incision in the skin around individual hair follicular units.
+Each unit is extracted from the scalp, leaving many tiny holes that will heal over the next week.
 The follicular units are then transplanted into the balding areas of the scalp.
 One advantage to this method is that it creates less damage to the donor site, leaving the area looking natural in appearance.

 Recovery period following male hair transplant

-While patients are able to return to work the next day, some choose to take a few days off for discretion.
-Scabbing of the newly implanted follicles will occur and it is important that patients follow the post op instructions given.
+Patients should generally plan 1 week for recovery from hair transplant surgery.
+Scabbing of the newly implanted follicles will occur and it is important that patients follow the post-op instructions given.
 Patients can conceal this with a hat or scarf.
 To reduce the incidence of discoloration during healing, it is important to keep the area protected from the sun in the weeks and months following the procedure.
 Once the area has healed, sunscreen may be applied or a cap can be worn outdoors to protect the scalp.

-After the surgery, the transplanted hair will fall out within two to three weeks and new hair growth from the new follicles will begin within a few months.
-Most patients who undergo hair transplantation will experience around 60% of new hair growth within six to nine months of their surgery, with the full effect of the procedure seen with 12 to 18 months.
+After the surgery, the transplanted hair will often shed within two to three weeks and new hair growth from the new follicles will begin within a few months.
+Most patients who undergo hair transplantation will experience around 60% of new hair growth within six to nine months of their surgery, with the full effect of the procedure seen with 9 to 12 months later.
 The results of a hair transplant are permanent, but several sessions may be required to attain the desired results.

 When performed by an experienced surgeon, the results should appear very natural.
 It takes a surgeon with a very artistic eye to perform hair transplant well, as each hair follicle must be individually placed in the scalp in a precise way to replicate the patient’s natural hair line.